arvydasg/arvydasg/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my appearance on the web
+- 🔭 I’m currently working on my citatos personal project
-- 🌱 I’m currently learning web development with Django Framework
+- 🌱 I’m currently learning Django Framework
-- 👯 I’m looking to collaborate on django projects
-- 🤔 I’m looking for help with django structure
-- 💬 Ask me about emacs and why it's an awesome text-editor/programming-productuvity environment
+- 💬 Ask me about emacs and why it's an awesome eco-system/text-editor/programming-productuvity environment
-- 📫 How to reach me: arvydas.gaspa@gmail.com
+- 📫 How to reach me: info@arvydas.dev
 - ⚡ Fun fact: I like salsa dancing, landscape photography and vagabonding.